iterative/dvc.org/content/docs/command-reference/import-url.md

 data.xml.dvc
 ```

-Since a `.dvc` file is left in the <abbr>workspace</abbr>, whenever anyone wants
+Since a `.dvc` file is created in the <abbr>workspace</abbr>, whenever anyone
-to actually download the data they can use `dvc pull`:
+wants to actually download the data they can use `dvc pull`:

 ```dvc
 $ dvc pull data.xml.dvc